joelparkerhenderson/mast-cell-activation-syndrome-simple-survey/doc/technology/index.md

 Technology notes about this project.

-## Cascading Style Sheets (CSS)
+## Pure Cascading Style Sheets (CSS)

-This project uses Pure CSS.
-The HTML page has a link to the Cloudflare CDN.
+This project uses Pure CSS like this:

 ```html
 <link